Art (A Level)

 Destinations and Career Prospects

-Students regularly progress onto Architecture, Art, Fashion and Design at the best universities and colleges in the country, including Russell Group universities.
+Students regularly progress onto Fine Art, Architecture, Fashion and Design at the best universities and colleges in the country, including Russell Group universities and top design universities.

 Art & Design offers many areas of employment, from Architecture to Fashion, Product Design or Interior Design, Textile Design, Theatre and Stage Design, Makeup, Advertising, Film - the list is growing!